fknives/Android-Tutorial-Test-ShowCase/codekata/viewmodel.instructionset.md

 testScheduler.advanceTimeBy(100) // we wait only 100ms not 500ms
 ```

-And the as verification we just check that no values were submitted.
+And as verification we just check that no values were submitted.

 ```kotlin
 navigateToTestObserver.assertNoValue() // this is the way to test that no value has been sent out